SAFEHR-data/PIXL/README.md

 [Follow the developer setup instructions](./docs/setup/developer.md).

-Before raising a PR, make sure to **run all tests** for each PIXL module and not just the component you have been working on as this will help us catch unintentional regressions without spending GitHub actions minutes :-)
+Before raising a PR, make sure to **run the tests** for the PIXL module you have been working on .
 In addition, make sure to [have `pre-commit` installed](/docs/setup/developer.md#linting) to automatically check your code before committing.